farcasterxyz/docs/docs/reference/warpcast/api.md

 - `followerCount` - number of users following the channel
 - `memberCount` - number of members of the channel, including the owner and moderators
 - `pinnedCastHash` - hash of the cast pinned in the channel, if present
+- `publicCasting` - `true`/`false` indicating whether channel allows anybody to cast into it, or only members
 - `externalLink` - external link that appears in the header in Warpcast, if present, with 2 properties:
   - `title` - title shown in the channel header
   - `url` - url of the link